Common thought patterns and how they can affect your life

 Ignoring the positive

 With this pattern of thinking, a person will ignore the positive parts of a situation and only focus on the negative parts.
-This thought pattern can also cause you to not take credit if something positive happens to you.
-If you’re thinking in this way, you might ignore all the compliments your boss gives you but spend a lot of time thinking about the one time they criticised your work.
-If you do well on an exam, you might explain it away or say it was just a fluke.
+When you regularly ignore the positive, you may find it difficult to appreciate your successes or the positive things that happen in your life.
+If you’re thinking in this way, you might ignore all the compliments your boss gives you, but spend a lot of time thinking about the one time they criticised your work.
+If you do well on an exam, you might explain it away or say it was “just a fluke.”

 How working with a therapist can help